-A bright, warm-colored sink will be the central point and attractive model; you can also choose a range of aroma and smooth or hammered finish.
+A bright, warm-colored sink will be the central point and attractive model; you can also choose a range of aromas and smooth or hammered finish.
 Researchers have found that copper punch holes in bacterias and have the natural ability to kill 99 % of bacteria.
 It can be used in all types of kitchens, has a beautiful finish, and is also expensive.

 Traditional, timeless kitchen sink, which is made of cast iron with a shiny glaze, comes in various colors.
 These are heavy and require support on the counter and cabinet.
 To remove stains and spots, use a non-abrasive sponge and vinegar.
 These can be used for light to medium use.
 They are classic and give value to the kitchen.

-This is also a type of cast iron sink made from white clay combined with glaze and heated to high temperature.
+This is also a type of cast iron sink made from white clay combined with glaze and heated to high temperatures.
 These traditional sinks are resistant to stains and scratches; over time, a glaze can be reduced.
 These are suitable for large kitchens, durable, easy to clean, and long-lasting.

-These are the best choice for all types of kitchen with stone or wood counters.
+These are the best choice for all types of kitchens with stone or wood counters.
 It is heat-resistant, long-lasting, and adds value to the kitchen.
 These are very heavy, require more support and sealing.

 Installation and Configuration